reh3376/acd-l5x-tool-lib/docs/temp-roadmap.md

 - [x] Generate complete L5X with all data (comments, modules, rungs, tags)
 - [x] Extract ALL PLC components (100% complete ACD → L5X)
 - [ ] Implement L5X to ACD conversion
-- [ ] Validate round-trip conversion
+- [ ] Validate round-trip conversion with a compare of the original ACD file and the newly converted l5x to acd file

 ## 📝 Notes